 Green Stormwater Resources

 Are you ready to tackle stormwater runoff with a project of your own?
 Whether your planting a rain garden, harvesting rain water, removing pavement, or replacing lawn with habitat, the resources below can help you get started.
-If you have any questions, don't hesitate to reach out to us.

 Rain Gardens: Plan, Prep, Plant, Maintain - In this EnviroHouse talk, PCD's Green Stormwater Program Manager, Robb Krehbiel, shows you how to install your own rain garden with the help of local resources.